-- Review and revise the Temporary Drainage Master Plan (TDMP) for the silty runoff and turf establishment period prepared by the Contractor for Engineer and Jockey Club's approval; - Carry out water quality monitoring for nutrients/pesticides due to turf establishment; - Carry out coral monitoring for the transplanted corals on quarterly basis; and - Carry out coral monitoring when desalination plant operates in dry season.
+- Carry out water quality monitoring for nutrients/pesticides due to turf establishment; - Carry out coral monitoring during the removal of the temporary barging point; - Carry out coral monitoring when desalination plant operates in dry season.

 1. Introduction

 1.1 Background of the Project